karimrashid/karimrashid/README.md

 - 👋 User: @karimrashid
 - 👀 Building smart solutions that help both people and enterprises
 - 💾 HTML, CSS, JavaScript
-- 🌱 Learning python, CSS, React, node.js
+- 🌱 Learning python, React, Ruby
 - 💞️ Willing to collaborate on any projects under these umbrellas
 - 📫 Let's Connect! @https://www.linkedin.com/in/karimelrashidy/
 - 🧲 www.ecoprobr.com - E-commerce for local scrap using google maps API and WooCommerce - Personl Project